blueman-project/blueman/README.md

 * Sending/Receiving/Browsing files via OBEX
 * Pairing

-It is lightweight, easy to use, Python bases and GPL licensed.
+It is lightweight, easy to use, Python based, and GPL licensed.

 The original project page of Valmantas Palikša can be found [here](https://launchpad.net/blueman).
 Please use the GitHub issue tracker for bugs and questions.